 Inset two: Bickley Road 1943, after they had been bombed out of Carnarvon Road.
 Grandparents Albert and Florence, Uncle Dick, my dad, Charles Stone, Chris my eldest brother and my my mum Grace (who I think may have been pregnant in this photo).
 This was taken after my dad returned from getting shot at in France, probably just before he went to India to make sure the RAF got their wages.

 Bottom photo: My Grandmother Florence Stone (Née Giggins) cradling my Auntie Bet, around 1902.
+I love this photo.

 Photographs: ©Nick Stone.